Published · Last verified · Maintained by TamingDNS

 DY-001 means something in the message body set off Comcast's content filters.
 The most common triggers are: too many links, subject lines full of capital letters or phrases like "free" and "click here", HTML that is mostly images with very little text, or hidden or malformed elements in the code.
 The quickest way to diagnose this is to run your email through a spam score checker before sending.
 Simplifying your content almost always helps.

-Unlike some providers where blocks expire after a few days, Comcast IP blocks are not automatic — they stick around until someone at Comcast manually reviews your delist request.
+Unlike some providers where blocks expire after a few days, Comcast IP blocks are not automatic.
+They stick around until someone at Comcast manually reviews your delist request.
 You need to submit it through the Comcast Postmaster portal and then wait.
 Response times vary quite a bit: sometimes 24 hours, sometimes several business days.
 Getting your authentication and sending practices clean before you submit will speed up the review.

 Yes.
 Comcast enforces DMARC for inbound mail to Comcast and Xfinity mailboxes.
 If your sending domain has a p=reject or p=quarantine policy and your messages fail DMARC alignment, Comcast will act on the policy.
 A valid SPF record and DKIM signature aligned to your From domain are both essential for consistent delivery to Comcast.